mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Syntax 1 - More 🐍  like

-Pros againts syntax 2 :
+Pros against syntax 2 :

-- the priority of call is handle by the call order
+- the priority of calls is handled by the call order
 - simple
 - we can see where we inject code